Melapress/extend-2fa-methods/README.md

 	}
 ```

+#### name_translated
+This hook sets the proper values in the language files so the name can be translated to a different language.

 ```
 	/**
 	 * Adds translatable name
-	 * Receives an array with all of the registered methods / providers.
+	 * Receives an array with all of the registered methods/providers.
-	 * Using this you can add translatable name of your method to the global methods array supported by the plugin.
+	 * By using this hook, you can add the translatable name of your method to the global methods array supported by the plugin.
 	 *
 	 * @param array $providers - Array with all currently supported providers and their translated names.
 	 *